You can contact our Ohio Federal Research Network team by dropping us a message via our website’s contact page, or by calling us at +1 (937) 705-1000.

 Tuition: copy / paste Tuition total from the Lead Organization’s ODC worksheet into the Total Summary worksheet as needed

-Question: In section 3.2.12 Subcontractors, the opportunity announcement says “All should be described in detail and also included in the cost proposal.”
+Question: In Appendix 3A section A.12 Subcontractors, the opportunity announcement says “All should be described in detail and also included in the cost proposal.”
 Do you want the detailed description of subcontractors in the Tech Proposal or the Cost Proposal or both?

 Response: The detailed description of subcontractors should be in the Tech Proposal as indicated.
 The subcontractors listed in the Tech proposal should also be included in the Cost proposal – providing the information indicated in the Cost proposal.